GPUOpen-Tools/radeon_compute_profiler/docs/source/using.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 This mode collects the following data from the AMD Radeon GPU or APU for each
-kernel dispatched to the device by either an OpenCL™ or ROCm/HSA application:
+kernel dispatched to the device by either an OpenCL or ROCm/HSA application:

 #.
 Hardware performance counters.
 #.
 Statistics from the compiler for each kernel dispatched.